odubno/gauss-naive-bayes/README.md

 * This is our Prior Belief

 **Likelihood:**
 * We are using the [Normal Distribution (Gauss)](#normal-pdf) to calculate this.
-Hence, the name Gause Navie Bayes.
+Hence, the name Gauss Naive Bayes.

 **Predictor Prior Probability:**
-* Most Naive Bayes Classifiers do not calculate this.
+* Marginal probability of how probable the new evidence is under all possible hypothesis.
+Most Naive Bayes Classifiers do not calculate this.
 The results do not change or change very little.
 Though we do calculate it here.

 #### Normal PDF: